Weighted fair queueing

 Weighted fair queueing (WFQ) is a network scheduling algorithm.
-WFQ is both a packet-based implementation of the generalized processor sharing (GPS) policy, and a natural extension of fair queuing (FQ).
+WFQ is both a packet-based implementation of the generalized processor sharing (GPS) policy, and a natural extension of fair queueing (FQ).
 Whereas FQ shares the link's capacity in equal subparts, WFQ allows schedulers to specify, for each flow, which fraction of the capacity will be given.

 Weighted fair queuing is also known as packet-by-packet GPS (PGPS or P-GPS) since it approximates generalized processor sharing "to within one packet transmission time, regardless of the arrival patterns."

 Parametrization and fairness

 Like other GPS-like scheduling algorithms, the choice of the weights is left to the network administrator.
 There is no unique definition of what is "fair" (see Fair queuing for further discussion).

 By regulating the WFQ weights dynamically, WFQ can be utilized for controlling the quality of service, for example, to achieve guaranteed data rate.

-Proportionally fair behavior can be achieved by setting the weights to $w_i=1/c_i$, where $c_i$ is the cost per data bit of data flow $i$.
+Proportional-fair behavior can be achieved by setting the weights to $w_i=1/c_i$, where $c_i$ is the cost per data bit of data flow $i$.
 For example, in CDMA spread spectrum cellular networks, the cost may be the required energy (the interference level), and in dynamic channel allocation systems, the cost may be the number of nearby base station sites that can not use the same frequency channel, in view to avoid co-channel interference.